wormondeck/python-p4-serialization/README.md

 ## Conclusion

-SQLAlchemy-Serializer is a helpful tool that helps programmers turn complex database information into simpler, easy-to-use formats.
+SQLAlchemy-Serializer is a helpful tool that helps programmers turn complex database information into simpler, portable formats.
 It makes it easier to share this data with other programs or systems.
 For instance, if you have a list of friends on Facebook, SQLAlchemy-Serializer can help you turn that data into a format that another website or app can understand.